-We have determined overall materiality for the Group financial statements as a whole at £19.0m and for the Parent Company financial statements as a whole at £12.0m.
+We have determined overall materiality for the Group financial statements as a whole at £17.5m (FY22: £19.0m) and for the Parent Company financial statements as a whole at £9.8m (FY22: £12.0m).

-We determined that profit before tax from continuing operations is the benchmark for the Group.
-As such, we based our Group materiality on profit before tax from continuing operations, of which it represents 4.7%.
+Consistent with FY22, we determined that profit before tax remains the benchmark for the Group.
+As such, we based our Group materiality on profit before tax, of which it represents 5.4% (FY22: 4.7%).

-Materiality for the Parent Company financial statements was determined with reference to a benchmark of Parent Company total assets of which it represents 1.0%
+Materiality for the Parent Company financial statements was determined with reference to a benchmark of Parent Company total assets of which it represents 1% (FY22:1%).